guanjue/IDEAS_2018/README.md

 build= mm10				#hg19, hg38, mm9, mm10, not used if bedfile is specified
-bed= mm10.noblack_list.bed		#user specified windows split= mm10.noblack_list.bed.inv	#specify an interval file, ideas will run on different intervals separately
+bed= mm10.noblack_list.bed		#user specified windows split= mm10.noblack_list.bed.inv	#specify an interval file, ideas will run on different intervals separately cap= 16					#maximum signal is capped at 16
 ```